 I wanted to write and thank you for making Mother’s Day 2010 one of the best days of my life.
 We celebrated with our amazing two-month-old twin baby girls and we wanted to extend our sincerest gratitude for helping us realize our dream to become parents.

 We were both well over 40 and every doctor told us there was NO CHANCE.
-We soon found that local doctors were not willing to ‘work with us’ because of my age (42 at the time we first sought help).
+We soon found that local doctors were not willing to ‘work with us’ because of my age 43.
 We changed doctors 3 times and they all prescribed the same conventional treatments and tests.
 This went on for a whole year while I was just getting even older.
 We finally figured out these doctors were trying to waste enough time to force us into using donor eggs, rather than pursue a plan that would help us try to have our OWN children.
 We realized that using donor eggs is a viable option for some couples but had told each doctor from the beginning that was not what we wanted.
 I was devastated when I realized they had basically wasted 11 precious months of our time!